saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 So after using a Fedora/Macbook for a while, I got a new work laptop.
 This time I opted for the Dell XPS 15 with all the bells and whistles[^dell-xps-15].
 It has received great reviews and has been compared to the quality of the Macbook Pro's.

 Installing a UNIX distro is always time-consuming and depending on your desires, the configuration varies a lot.
 This applies especially to bare-bones distros like Arch Linux: It only provides a compiled kernel and a minimal set of system components (systemd).
-Rest of system layout you have to devise yourself.
+Rest of the system layout you have to devise yourself.

 The reason I am documenting this process is that especially with laptops, there are some gotchas that are always a bit arcane.
 For example, the performance of suspend/hibernation varies greatly depending on the laptop's hardware, as well as other components like the webcam and so on.
 Thus, if this guide saves anyone (or me) even a bit of head-scratching time, I think it is worth it.

-The overall layout of the final system will be:
+The overall layout of the final Arch Linux system will be:

 * UEFI for the boot-system
 * GPT for the partition table